You’ve got to make the moment last.

 Larry Dossy, M.D., has coined the term “time sickness” to describe our belief that there is never enough time, that we must pedal ever faster just to keep up.
 We multitask (proven to be inefficient, as if we needed a study to confirm that) our way through the day and wonder where the time went, why we didn’t enjoy ourselves, why we had to repeat some tasks that we didn’t do well because we were distracted, and why we are always so tired.
 We believe that instant gratification takes too long.

 Our work ethic run amok has put our health at risk.
 The fastest nations are also the fattest.
-The Japanese have a word, karoshi, meaning death by overwork.
+The Japanese word, karoshi, means death by overwork.
 The inevitable result of our trying to do too much by yesterday is that sleep gets shortchanged.
 Fatigue has played a role in disasters (Chernobyl, Union Carbide, Exxon Valdez), and drowsiness causes more car accidents than alcohol.

 Perhaps we need to remember that the principle of evolution is the survival of the fittest, not the fastest.